Beta Sigma Phi: Membership

 Beta Sigma Phi is a non-political, non-sectarian organization.
 Its membership is open to women of all ages and backgrounds.
 The sorority also awards honorary memberships to women who have achieved worldwide recognition in their fields.
+Membership is offered at various degree levels, starting with Nu Phi Mu and continuing with Ritual of Jewels, Exemplar, and Exemplar Preceptor.

 Chapters

 Most Beta Sigma Phi chapters are community-based, but the sorority also has several online chapters.
-As of 2025, it has 4,767 chapters.
+As of 2024, it had 4,767 active chapters.
 Chapters are located in the United States, Australia, Germany, Canada, Mexico, Scotland and Greece.
-Chapters are classified as Ritual of Jewels, Exemplar, Preceptor, Laureate, Master, Torchbearer, Online or Nu Phi Mu.
+Chapters are classified as Ritual of Jewels, Exemplar, Preceptor, Laureate, Master, Torchbearer, and Online.